 The National Environmental Standards for Commercial Forestry:

-- enable councils to consider more factors when making rules about forestry in their plans, including its location
+- enable councils to make rules to control afforestation in their plans, including forest locations

-- require carbon foresters to plan out how they will meet environmental requirements for different forestry activities on their sites.
+- require carbon foresters to plan out and document how they will meet environmental requirements for different forestry activities on their sites.
 These requirements for plantation foresters already exist

-- have a new permitted activity standard for managing forestry slash on the cutover and some minor amendments to manage the effects of slash at harvest.
+- have a new permitted activity standard for managing forestry slash on the cutover.

 On this page: